charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

                 "task_id": 2,
                 "node_id": 0,
                 "end_time": 40,
-                "deadline": 300,
+                "deadline": 100,
                 "start_time": 20,
                 "execution_time": 20
             },
             {
-                "task_id": 1,
+                "task_id": 4,
                 "node_id": 0,
                 "end_time": 60,
-                "deadline": 250,
+                "deadline": 77,
                 "start_time": 40,
                 "execution_time": 20
             },
             {
-                "task_id": 0,
+                "task_id": 3,
                 "node_id": 0,
                 "end_time": 80,
-                "deadline": 250,
+                "deadline": 80,
                 "start_time": 60,
                 "execution_time": 20
+            },
+            {
+                "task_id": 5,
+                "node_id": 0,
+                "end_time": 100,
+                "deadline": 100,
+                "start_time": 80,
+                "execution_time": 20
+            },
+            {
+                "task_id": 6,
+                "node_id": 0,
+                "end_time": 120,
+                "deadline": 120,
+                "start_time": 100,
+                "execution_time": 20
             }

-    ]
+        ],
+        "missed_deadlines": [],
+        "name": "LDF Single-node"
     }
 ```

-- **Task 3** is executed first because it has no predecessors blocking its execution.
-It starts at time 0 and finishes at time 20, well ahead of its deadline of 256.
+- **Task 1** is executed first because it has the earliest deadline.
+It starts at time 0 and finishes at time 20, meeting its deadline of 40.
+- **Task 2** starts immediately after Task 1, beginning at time 20 and completing at time 40, well ahead of its deadline of 100.
-- **Task 2** is next in line, starting right after Task 3 at time 20 and finishing at time 40.
-It also meets its deadline of 300.
+- **Task 4** is scheduled next, starting at time 40 and finishing at time 60.
+It meets its deadline of 77.
-- **Task 1** is scheduled once Task 2 completes, beginning at time 40 and ending at time 60, just before its deadline of 250.
+- **Task 3** follows Task 4, starting at time 60 and ending at time 80, just before its deadline of 80.
+- **Task 5** is then scheduled, starting at time 80 and finishing at time 100, meeting its deadline of 100.
-- **Task 0** is the last task to be scheduled.
-It starts at time 60 and finishes at time 80, meeting its deadline of 250.
+- **Task 6** is the final task.
+It starts at time 100 and finishes at time 120, meeting its deadline of 120.

+No deadlines were missed in this schedule.

-## Earliest Deadline First (EDF) Multi-Node
+## Earliest Deadline First (EDF) Multi-Node (Without Communication Delay)

-The **Earliest Deadline First (EDF) Multi-Node (Without Communication Delay)** algorithm is an extension of the EDF strategy applied to a multi-node environment.
+The Earliest Deadline First (EDF) Multi-Node (Without Communication Delay) algorithm is an extension of the EDF strategy applied to a multi-node environment.
 In this variant, tasks are scheduled across multiple computational nodes, prioritizing those with the earliest deadlines, while assuming that there is no communication delay between nodes.
 This simplifies the scheduling process, where task execution time and node availability are the primary factors considered.

 ### Scheduling Mechanism